 Fire & Safety Commodities is a company in charge of fire suppression system installation and upkeep serving New Orleans since 1979.

 Like most things, fire inspections take a long time when done on paper.
 Also, the paper may be subject to damage or loss.
 Even if nothing happens, it may still be unusable if the handwriting is poor.
 Fire & Safety Commodities knew this process was in desperate need of improvement.

 The solution?
 Going paperless.

-By filling up all information digitally, the company could perform inspections faster, safer, and more accurately.
+The company could perform inspections faster, safer, and more accurately by filling up all information digitally.
 They could take pictures and upload them as part of the file, allowing them and their clients to sign electronically.

 By having digital assets, they were never in danger of losing the paperwork and could send the proposed solutions to the clients for signing within minutes.

 There’s no better way to go paperless than with an online signature platform.
 Like Fire & Safety Commodities, you can also see increased productivity if you let people sign proposals online.
 There’s no need to go anywhere or to keep track of where you placed your contracts.
 You won’t even have to borrow a pen!